 The Company is a party to two arrangements under which it has sold finance contracts it receives from its customers to outside financial institutions.
 These arrangements have provided sources of liquidity for the Company that would have to be replaced should each of the current financial institutions be unable or unwilling to continue in the arrangements.
-In the fourth quarter of fiscal 2010, one agreement with group of banks led by U.S. Bank National Association with capacity of \$110 million was amended such that no additional contracts will be sold under the arrangement.
+In the fourth quarter of fiscal 2010, one agreement with a group of banks led by U.S. Bank National Association with capacity of \$110 million was amended such that no additional contracts will be sold under the arrangement.
 At the same time, the Company's other agreement with JPMorgan Chase Bank, N.A was amended to increase capacity from \$367 million to \$550 million.

-The Company's financing business is described in further detail in Note 6 of the Notes to the Consolidated Financial Statements in Item 8 of this Form 10-K. Note 6, "Customer Financing", discusses the nature and business purpose of the arrangements and the activity under each arrangement during fiscal 2010, including the amount of finance contracts sold and the holdback receivable owed to the Company.
+In December 2010, the agreement with JPMorgan Chase Bank, N.A. was amended and restated and The Bank of Tokyo-Mitsubishi UFJ, Ltd. became the managing agent under the amended agreement.
+As of April 30, 2011, the capacity under this agreement is \$500 million.
+The Company's financing business is described in further detail in Note 6 of the Notes to the Consolidated Financial Statements in Item 8 of this Form 10-K. Note 6, "Customer Financing", discusses the nature and business purpose of the arrangements and the activity under each arrangement during fiscal 2011, including the amount of finance contracts sold and the holdback receivable owed to the Company.